Skip to content

 The tie, a classic accessory in a man's wardrobe, has long been a symbol of elegance and professionalism.
 In the Hispanic world, the tie, or "la corbata" in Spanish, plays an important role in fashion and social etiquette.

-History of the Necktie
+History of the tie

-Types of Ties
+Types of ties

 There are several styles of ties popular in the Spanish-speaking world: